 At Fidelity, we believe everyone should know how finances fit into their life.
 And we’re passionate about making a difference in everything we do.

-In partnership with the Council for Economic Education and the Jump$tart Coalition, we provide workshops designed to increase teacher confidence and knowledge of financial concepts and share ways to bring these concepts to students.
+In partnership with the Council for Economic Education and the Jump$tart Coalition, we provide workshops designed to increase teacher confidence and knowledge of financial concepts, and we share ways to bring these concepts to students.
 Content is presented along with pedagogical sessions.

-Throughout the school year, Fidelity associates teach and share personal finance lessons and career insights through in-classroom and virtual programs such as JA Finance Park®, JA BizTown®, Career Speakers Series, Personal Finance, and events like the JA Job ShadowTM that host students at our regional centers.
+Throughout the school year, Fidelity associates teach and share personal finance lessons and career insights through in-classroom and virtual programs, including JA Finance Park®, JA BizTown®, Career Speakers Series, Personal Finance, and events such as the JA Job ShadowTM that host students at our regional centers.

 Our financial literacy gap is a systemic problem: Let’s treat it that wayRead more, opens in new window